Plug-in hybrid: Revival of interest

-In 2003, Renault began selling the Elect'road, a plug-in series hybrid version of their popular Kangoo, in Europe.
+In 2003, Renault began selling the Elect'road, a plug-in series-hybrid version of its popular Kangoo, in Europe.
 In addition to its engine, it could be plugged into a standard outlet and recharged to 95% range in about 4 hours.
 After selling about 500 vehicles, primarily in France, Norway and the UK, the Elect'road was redesigned in 2007.

 With the availability of hybrid vehicles and the rising gas prices in the United States starting around 2002, interest in plug-in hybrids increased.
 Some plug-in hybrids were conversions of existing hybrids; for example, the 2004 CalCars conversion of a Prius to add lead acid batteries and a range of up to 15 km using only electric power.

 In 2006, both Toyota and General Motors announced plans for plug-in hybrids.
-GM's Saturn Vue project was cancelled, but the Toyota plug-in was certified for road use in Japan in 2007.
+GM's Saturn Vue project was canceled, but the Toyota plug-in was certified for road use in Japan in 2007.

 In 2007, Quantum Technologies and Fisker Coachbuild, LLC announced the launch of a joint venture in Fisker Automotive.
 Fisker intended to build a US$80,000 luxury PHEV with 60 km of electric range, the Fisker Karma, initially scheduled for late 2009.

 In 2007, Aptera Motors announced their Typ-1 two seater.
 That company folded in December 2011.

-In 2007, Chinese car manufacturer BYD Auto, owned by China's largest mobile phone battery maker, announced it would be introducing a production PHEV with 60 km of electric range in a form of a sedan in China in the second half of 2008.
-BYD exhibited it in January 2008 at the North American International Auto Show in Detroit.
-Based on BYD's midsize F6 sedan, it uses lithium iron phosphate (LFP)-based batteries instead of lithium-ion, and can be recharged to 70% of capacity in 10 minutes.
+In 2007, Chinese car manufacturer BYD Auto, owned by China's largest mobile phone battery maker, announced it would introduce a production PHEV sedan with 60 km of electric range in China in the second half of 2008.
+BYD exhibited it at the North American International Auto Show in Detroit in January 2008.
+Based on BYD's midsize F6 sedan, it uses lithium iron phosphate (LFP)-based batteries instead of lithium-ion batteries and can be recharged to 70% capacity in 10 minutes.